Updated 23 April 2021 at 14.43pm

 - You must also self-isolate for 10 days on arrival, either in the place you are staying or in a managed quarantine hotel, depending on where you have travelled from.

-- You must quarantine for 10 days in a managed quarantine hotel if you have visited or passed through a country where travel to the UK is banned, in the last 10 days.
+- You must quarantine for 10 days in a managed quarantine facility if you have visited or passed through a country where travel to the UK is banned, in the last 10 days.

-- If you are required to quarantine in a government approved hotel you must enter the UK at one of the permitted airports as explained in the government guidance.
+- If you are required to quarantine in a government approved facility you must enter the UK at one of the permitted airports as explained in the government guidance.

 You can also find information about the UK governments Test to Release scheme, where you may be able to choose to pay for a private COVID-19 test from an approved provider in order to reduce your period of self-isolation after international travel.
 You cannot use Test to Release if you are travelling from a country on the travel ban list.